Nazeeh21/wave-portal-svelte/README.md

 2. Create functions to send messages along with the greeting.

 Let's start integration with our front end.
 To test our frontend, start the server using the following command.

+> Before starting the server, make sure that the current directory is `code/wave-portal-starter-boilerplate/`

 ```shell
 yarn dev
 ```